Migrate to SAP Commerce Cloud: Technical Considerations

 17 min read

-In this article you find all the important technical considerations to succeed in your migration to SAP Commerce Cloud.
-This is part of a series of articles to help you migrate to SAP Commerce Cloud in the Public Cloud.
-If you haven't already done so we recommend you begin with the article Migrate to SAP Commerce Cloud
+In this article you will find all the important technical considerations to succeed in your migration to SAP Commerce Cloud.
+This is part of a series of articles to help you migrate to SAP Commerce Cloud.
+If you haven't already done so we recommend you begin with the article Migrate to SAP Commerce Cloud.

 Table of Contents

-A successful migration is one that keeps intact the system's functionality, data and performance.
-Migrating to SAP Commerce Cloud in the Public Cloud not only involves moving your SAP Commerce solution to a different infrastructure, but also requires adapting your current solution to fit the SAP Commerce Cloud architecture, as well as copying your data across database platforms.
+A successful migration is one that keeps intact or improves the system's functionality, data, and performance.
+Migrating to SAP Commerce Cloud not only involves moving your SAP Commerce solution to a different infrastructure, but also requires adapting your current solution to fit the SAP Commerce Cloud architecture, as well as copying your data across database platforms.
 It is important to properly plan and execute the changes required for your move.

-SAP Commerce Cloud provides three standard environments (i.e. the development, staging and production environments).
-The migration process involves a sequential and incremental migration of these environments from their respective on-premise or SAP Commerce Cloud on SAP Infrastructure equivalence; starting with the development environment, then staging, and finishing up with the production environment.
-The following paragraphs guide you through a set of technical considerations relevant to your migration.
+SAP Commerce Cloud provides three standard environments (i.e. two sandboxes and a production environment).
+The migration process involves a sequential and incremental migration of these environments from their respective on-premise equivalents.
+The order in which you migrate the environment depends on the planning of your project.
+Two typical sequences seen in projects are:

 SAP Commerce Cloud Architecture consists of a combination of mandatory and optional software packages which can be used to create a tailored commerce solution.
 The SAP Commerce Cloud architecture may differ significantly or slightly from the baseline architecture that you are migrating from.
 A migration assessment should be performed prior to the migration planning to determine the possible differences between the two architectures.
 Any gaps found should be addressed with accompanying recommendations.
 Some of the most common code adaptation changes typical to a migration project are discussed later in this page.
 In this section, we discuss the main architectural components along with some of known obstacles within each component.